TOTAL NADA USA Tour Scene Report

 Moshing

 So speaker of moshing, people moshed everywhere we went, without exception, and moshed well.
 There was no negative posturing crowd-killing, and I don't think a single town had a crowd that stood still the entire show.
 Maybe this is due to TOTAL NADA's infectious energy, but I do think there is a very healthy mosh culture across the US right now.
-I was delighted to see young goth mall fur accessory zoomers two-stepping every time an appropriate drum beat appeared.
+I was delighted to see young goth-mall-fur-accessory zoomers two-stepping every time an appropriate drum beat appeared.
 In fact, there was two-stepping everywhere, all the time.
 Side-to-side was also popular, either with everyone demonstrating their own particular style/gait/lean, or the entire room going back and forth in unison.
 Overall, positive, energy moshing everywhere.

 New Brunswick, New Jersey

 This was the only new city for me on the tour.
 Right now a lot of shows there happen in the parking lot of a Mexican restaurant, where the space and atmosphere are great.
 Like a generator show but with amenities.
 The parking lot is taped off, so there's a big crowd gathered in the lot itself, and the passerbys and looky-loos gathering on the sidewalk.
 Show-goers ate at the restaurant, which I heard has experienced a business-saving boost in sales thanks to the shows, and their walls are now covered in band shirts of bands that have played there.
 New Brunswick is close to New York City, so many people drove in from the city to see the show, which seemed to be regular occurrence.
 I got the feeling that some NYC people preferred going to shows like this in Jersey over the same bands playing in New York because of the great vibes of the venue (and maybe the shows ending a little earlier).
-PHANTOM where the hometown headliners, I don't think I need to introduce them but they are proof of one of my rules of hardcore: The drummer makes the band.
+PHANTOM where the hometown headliners, I don't think I need to introduce them but they are proof of one of my rules of hardcore: the drummer makes the band.

 NYC's LOVE AND COMPASSION playing in New Brunswick